 Idaho requires license renewal every year by your birthday.
 The cost to renew your license is $50 annually.
 Currently, Idaho does not require cosmetology continuing education hours to renew your license, but you may want to earn CEUs anyway in order to stay on top of your field and keep your skills fresh.

-The US Bureau of Labor Statistics reports the annual average salary for estheticians throughout Idaho is $29,810 before tips.
-The Idaho Department of Labor reports the annual average salary as $30,592.
-The DOL is optimistic about the growth of esthetician jobs in the state, predicting job growth over 30 percent by 2020.
-By contrast, the US BLS expects the profession to grow by 25 percent nationwide.
+The US Bureau of Labor Statistics reports the annual average salary for estheticians throughout Idaho is $39,500 before tips.
 Estheticians in Idaho work at salons, spas, and resorts.
 Some work alongside doctors, providing specialty care to people with severely damaged skin.
-The profession should grow by 25 percent by 2020 according to the US Bureau of Labor Statistics.
+The profession should grow by 14 percent by 2026 according to the US Bureau of Labor Statistics.
 Some estheticians go on to manufacture their own cosmetics lines.

 Most Idaho estheticians provide skin care services in salons and spas.
 Some work for department stores, assisting customers with skin care and cosmetic selection.
 Estheticians working in retail may advance to management positions over time.
 Medical estheticians work in health care offices with plastic surgeons and dermatologists.
 Career opportunities for medical estheticians may also be at Medical Spas.
 Some estheticians work from their own home-based salon.
 Estheticians must focus on building a client base, regardless of where they work.